-- Keep your eyes open and monitor every source of information available; notice how your subcontractors are performing not only on your job, but also in their overall work program.
+- Keep your eyes open.
+Monitor every source of information available; notice how your subcontractors are performing not only on your job, but also in their overall work program.
 Effective communication is vital to addressing potential concerns.

-- Don’t delay; if you see a potential problem, start asking questions.
+- Don’t delay.
+If you see a potential problem, start asking questions.
 Engage the subcontractor directly to learn the depth of the problem and explore potential solutions.
-Considering current events, I’d strongly suggest a proactive approach.
+Be proactive.
 Schedule formal discussions with every subcontractor on a project and develop a risk matrix.
 Ignoring a problem or hoping that it goes away can lead to bigger problems.

-- Notify the surety once you detect a problem – if the subcontractor is bonded and unwilling to talk.
+- Notify the surety once you detect a problem. if the subcontractor is bonded and unwilling to talk, you may need to act.
 If the general contractor or first-tier trade partner cannot motivate a subcontractor to perform or struggles to get answers to critical questions that could impact performance, then putting the surety on notice of default may be helpful in getting the subcontractor’s attention and obtaining requested information.

-- Make sure that your subcontract provides the ability to act to suspend the subcontractor’s performance, supplement the subcontractor’s workforce or terminate the subcontractor.
+- Be prepared to suspend, supplement or terminate a contract.
+Make sure that your subcontract provides the ability to act to suspend the subcontractor’s performance, supplement the subcontractor’s workforce or terminate the subcontractor.
 The route you choose will depend on the bond form and job circumstances, but there are some general “rules of thumb” to help contractors decide.